Nik-Streicher/Face_recognition/HELP/dataset_uploader-HELP.md

 The program handles duplicates.

+---
 The dataset must be in the format: dataset folder, folders with a username, images
 ![markdown logo](Images/dataset.PNG)
+---

-Run and enter the path of your dataset
+After starting the program enter the path to the dataset.

 ![markdown logo](Images/dataset_run.PNG)